-A parlay is a single sports bet involving at least two teams winning.
-The allure of these bets has always been a larger payout than choosing a single team to win.
+A parlay is a single sports bet involving at least two bet types winning.
+That could be two teams, two player props, one of each, etc. The allure of these bets has always been a larger payout than choosing a single team to win.

 Types of Parlays

 Just like any other types of wagers like when you bet on football, football parlays come in different attractive forms; with some have juicier rewards than others.
 The most common and perhaps the most rewarding types of football parlays are the Round Robin parlays and Teasers.

 A Round Robin wager involves staking several parlay bets at a go, and it’s as simple as it sounds.
 These Round Robin wagers are fundamentally the method used by players to stake several parlays.
 Thus, if you place sports wagers, it’s practically identical to “boxing” thoroughbred horses for exactas or trifectas.